top of page

 The Wizards' War

-Master Äirfax was the Fourth Craftsman of the Gods.
-He was different from all the others as he worked solely with malleable materials that could absorb the powers bestowed by the goddesses and gods.
-Thus, Master Äirfax crafted cloaks, mantles, and all kinds of paper sheets that could absorb and store such powers for when they were needed.
-His work was shrouded in mystery and delicacy.
-His creations often involved objects that might go unnoticed, as they were common and, at times, trivial, such as simple cloaks and mantles.
-However, they concealed powers that made a significant difference in various situations.
-He was an important craftsman, but rarely worked alone when it came to actual weapons.
-He crafted the Mantle of Olthom, the Cape of Amagdorum, and the Bracelets of Alisas.
-Yet, his masterpiece was the work he created in collaboration with Master Jolur: The Book of Passages or the Book of Laiëntharin.
-And, in secret and at the request of Maráhadar, Äirfax wrote his magnum opus: The Book of Nine Black Portals - The Laienürimim.
-In this book, the master recorded the secrets of each portal, including that of Entharin, the Great Black Portal.
+Master Äirfax, the Fourth Divine Artisan, stood apart from the others, for he worked exclusively with flexible materials capable of absorbing the powers bestowed by the gods and goddesses.
+Thus, Master Äirfax crafted cloaks, mantles, and all sorts of paper that could absorb and retain such powers for when they were needed.
+His work was imbued with mystery and finesse.
+Many of his creations were subtle, often unnoticed because they seemed ordinary or even trivial, like simple cloaks and mantles.
+However, they concealed powers that made a great difference in various situations.
+Although Äirfax was an important artisan, he rarely worked alone when it came to crafting actual weapons.
+He created the Mantle of Olthom, the Cloak of Amagdorum, and the Bracelets of Alisas.
+However, his masterpiece was a collaborative effort with Master Jolur: The Book of Passages, also known as The Book of Laiëntharin.
+And in secret, at the request of Maráhadar, Äirfax wrote his magnum opus: The Book of the Nine Black Portals – The Laienürimim.
+In this book, the master recorded the secret of each portal, including Entharin, the Great Black Portal.

 MASTER KAUR